 Partner with theJournal Sentinelas they wish and have access to its journalists, staff, data and various investigative and presentation resources.

 Become immersed in the Marquette community and culture to benefit from and participate in the college experience, including having access to university faculty and scholars, guest lecturing or speaking at classes and events across the university, and auditing classes.

-Help to identify a student collaborator for a university-sponsored summer internship at his or her home news organization.
+Help to identify a student intern for a university-sponsored summer internship at a news organization associated with each Fellow.

 Additional Outcomes of the Fellowship

 Heightening awareness and understanding of an important issue of our time.

 Helping to motivate and inform legislative, civil or societal change.

 Teaching and mentoring Marquette journalism students as tomorrow’s journalists, steeped in the importance of servant leadership through their profession.